Some facilities at West Kowloon Cultural District may be temporarily closed under current health precautions. For details, please visit their website.

 The West Kowloon Cultural District is a growing arts and cultural hub with performance and exhibition centres, green open spaces, and a waterfront promenade perfect for enjoying sunset views and evening strolls.
-It is currently home to three exciting new cultural venues, with more opening in the near future.
+It is currently home to four exciting new cultural venues, with more opening in the near future.

 The Xiqu Centre is Hong Kong’s new venue for Cantonese opera and other forms of Chinese traditional theatre (xiqu).
 The welcoming two-theatre venue offers something for all audiences.
 In the Grand Theatre, seasoned fans can watch performances by some of the best troupes in the region.
 In the Tea House Theatre, designed to recreate the warm, authentic atmosphere of Hong Kong’s early 20th century tea houses, new audiences can enjoy an introduction to the art form through narrated excerpted performances presented with tea and dim sum.
 There are also regular programmes of film screenings, workshops, talks and exhibitions, as well as guided tours.
 The venue has a selection of gift shops and restaurants, and a large open atrium where visitors can congregate and relax.